Nemo64/marco-zone/_posts/2020-05-10-configure-symfony-for-serverless-lambda.md

     - '!var/cache/${self:provider.environment.APP_ENV}/**'
 ```

-If you don't like this solution because the cache will be cold…
+If you don't like this solution, because the cache will be cold,
 I have considered [a lot of cache deploying solutions] and think this is the best compromise between easy and performance
 but your mileage may vary depending on your project so if you need to optimize, take a look and experiment.